-Steve Wynn on his "friends" Clinton and Trump
+Steve Wynn on his 'friends' Clinton and Trump

 Betting on the debate

-Describing Trump as a "character" and Hillary Clinton as a "highly motivated, very intelligent woman", Wynn says he hasn't given a "dime to either one", and won't make his voting decision until after the debates.
+Describing Trump as a "character" and Hillary Clinton as a "highly motivated, very intelligent woman," Wynn says he hasn't given a "dime to either one," and won't make his voting decision until after the debates.

-Wynn calls this the most extraordinary US Presidential campaign he's ever witnessed.
+Wynn calls this the most extraordinary US presidential campaign he's ever witnessed.

 "What's disappointing at this time?
 Just the rhetoric around it, and just in the way how much of a circus it has become," he says.